Volumes and snapshots

 Volume snapshot relation

 Snapshots and volumes are completely independent.
 Each snapshot may have many children (volumes and snapshots).
 Volumes cannot have children.
+This is illustrated in the diagram below:

 Volume snapshot chain

-snap1 contains a full image. snap2 contains only the changes since snap1 was taken. vol1 and vol2 contain only the changes since snap2 was taken.
+• vol1 and vol2 contain only the changes since snap2 was taken.

 Creating a snapshot of a volume

-There is a volume named vol1.
+Assume there is a volume named vol1.

 Creating a snapshot